OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/oi.md

 # oi

-This command allows the user to retrieve the Displays Open Interest and Call/Put ratio for a given stock.
+This command allows the user to retrieve the Open Interest and Call/Put ratio for a given stock.
 Optionally, the user can also specify an expiration date to get a more granular breakdown.
-For example, the command /op oi ticker:AMC can be used to retrieve the Open Interest and Call/Put ratio for AMC stock.

 ### Usage